-This document describes extensions (hereafter called "IS-IS TE Metric Extensions") to the IS-IS Extended Reachability TLV defined in [RFC5305], that can be used to distribute network-performance information (such as link delay, delay variation, packet loss, residual bandwidth, and available bandwidth).
+This document describes extensions (hereafter called "IS-IS TE Metric Extensions") to the Extended IS Reachability TLV defined in [RFC5305]; these extensions can be used to distribute network-performance information (such as link delay, delay variation, packet loss, residual bandwidth, and available bandwidth).

-The data distributed by the IS-IS TE Metric Extensions proposed in this document is meant to be used as part of the operation of the routing protocol (e.g., by replacing cost with latency or considering bandwidth as well as cost), to enhance Constrained-SPF (CSPF), or for other uses such as supplementing the data used by an ALTO server [RFC7285].
+The data distributed by the IS-IS TE Metric Extensions described in this document is meant to be used as part of the operation of the routing protocol (e.g., by replacing cost with latency or considering bandwidth as well as cost), to enhance Constrained Shortest Path First (CSPF), or for other uses such as supplementing the data used by an Application-Layer Traffic Optimization (ALTO) server [RFC7285].
 With respect to CSPF, the data distributed by IS-IS TE Metric Extensions can be used to set up, fail over, and fail back data paths using protocols such as RSVP-TE [RFC3209].

 Note that the mechanisms described in this document only disseminate performance information.
-The methods for initially gathering that performance information, such as described in [RFC6375], or acting on it once it is distributed are outside the scope of this document.
+The methods for initially gathering that performance information (such as the methods described in [RFC6375]) or how to act on the information once it is distributed are outside the scope of this document.
 Example mechanisms to measure latency, delay variation, and loss in an MPLS network are given in [RFC6374].
 While this document does not specify how the performance information should be obtained, the measurement of delay SHOULD NOT vary significantly based upon the offered traffic load.
 Thus, queuing delays SHOULD NOT be included in the delay measurement.
-For links such as Forwarding Adjacencies, care must be taken that measurement of the associated delay avoids significant queuing delay; that could be accomplished in a variety of ways, including either by measuring with a traffic class that experiences minimal queuing or by summing the measured link delays of the components of the link's path.
+For links such as forwarding adjacencies [RFC4206], care must be taken that measurement of the associated delay avoids significant queuing delays; that could be accomplished in a variety of ways, including either (1) measuring with a traffic class that experiences minimal queuing or (2) summing the measured link delays of the components of the link's path.